 - Truck accident claims can involve multiple parties and complex matters of litigation and law.
 In general, you might have a truck accident claim if:

 - You were involved in an accident with a commercial motor vehicle such as a semi, delivery truck, school bus, or big rig.
 Commercial Driver License (CDL) holders have a higher duty of care to motorists on the road because of the dangers their vehicles present.
 Any act of negligence could give rise to a truck accident claim.

 - You incurred injury in an accident with a commercial motor vehicle.
 In order to file a claim for damages, you must be able to show that a party’s negligence directly led to your injuries.

 - You suffered tangible harms as a result.
 This requires proof of medical bills, lost wages, and other expenses.

-What Steps Can I Take After an Accident?
+What Should I do After a Truck Accident?

 - Your actions following a truck accident can affect your right to compensation.
 After incurring injuries in an accident with a commercial truck, we recommend taking the following actions: